lirisa29/MineYourMoney/README.md

 ### Data Persistence
 - The app uses RoomDB for local data storage and management.
-- The database contains three main tables:
+- The database contains four main tables:
   - **User Table** – stores login credentials and user information.
   - **Wallet Table** – stores details of all wallets created by the user.
   - **Expense Table** – stores details of all expenses linked to the respective wallets and user accounts.
+  - **Budgets Table** - stores details of the monthly budget limit set by the user.
 - Data is relationally linked and filtered by the logged-in user to maintain data separation and privacy.

 ---